 As we approach the halfway mark and thereafter the tail-end of Ramadan, our pace and quality of worship in every waking moment of our lives should be further strengthened and reinforced.
-Example, a simple action such as eating can bear rewards beyond its rudimentary function of satiating our hunger.
-This is possible if we ascribe noble intentions to it, consciously following the Prophetic Sunnah and not let our zeal in relishing each morsel of food forget that those are gifts from Allah SWT.
+For example, a simple action such as eating can bear rewards beyond its rudimentary function of satiating our hunger.
+This is possible if we ascribe noble intentions to it, consciously following the Prophetic Sunnah and not letting our zeal in relishing each morsel of food forget that those are gifts from Allah s.w.t.

-If we were to ascribe such God-consciousness in each aspect of our lives, every action can be deemed as acts of worship.
+If we ascribe such God-consciousness to each aspect of our lives, every action can be deemed an act of worship.

 Resilience in the Face of Adversity

-The advent of the COVID-19 pandemic has thrusted us into an unprecedented and difficult situation, stretching us in a multitude of ways and facets.
-There may be numerous moments where we have edged dangerously close to our breaking point.
+During the COVID-19 pandemic, we were stretched in many ways and facets.
+There were numerous moments when we may have edged dangerously close to our breaking point.